McOmghall/game-development-coursera-exercises/Own Projects (not coursera)/A Fireball for your Friends/design.md

 A Fireball for your Friends GDD
 =====

-A bullet hell game for PC/MAC/Linux, on 3D browser engines.
+A bullet hell game for PC/MAC/Linux, on 3D browser engines, played with keyboard and mouse or a gamepad (with at least a crosspad and a joystick or 2 joysticks, and 2 action buttons).

 Introduction
 -----